mrondino/sqlalchemy-challenge/README.md

 Project Title: sqlalchemy-challenge

-Description: In this project, we are merging two datasets together and analysing the data based on certain fields.
-An analysis of the data is in the "Analysis" word file, please make sure to read this.
+Description: In this project, there is a SQL script that queries two tables.
+We are calling to that script with SQLAlchemy and then using Python to code.

 Getting Started: You will need to open the Jupyter Notebook code and run the engine to connect to SQL and the tables.